ramindusn/Playwright-UI-API-Framework/README.md

 ## Report
 * Report can be found in the '**playwright-report**' directory
 * Video of the play is getting recorded in '**test-results**' directory under test name, if the test fails.
+* Latest GitHub jobs, report can be found in the Artifacts section.

 ## Run Docker Image